cyphunk/humanism.sh/README.md

 # Humanism.sh

-These commands attempt to provide some humanism to POSIX users by providing sensible defaults to basic commands and changing the basic functionality of some so as to free neurons for use on something other than remembering command flags.
+These commands attempt to introduce some humanism to POSIX users by providing sensible defaults to basic commands and changing the basic functionality of some so as to free neurons for use on something other than remembering command flags.
 This effort ignores with intent the response "it only takes you one more second